-- a) Understand the concept of investments, its features and various instruments. - b) Comprehend the functioning of secondary market in India. - c) Underline the concept of risk and return and their relevance in purchasing and selling of securities. - d) Illustrate the valuation of securities and finding out the values for purchase and sale of securities. - e) Demonstrate the fundamental analysis to analyse the company for purchase and sale of - f) securities and technical analysis for trading in the share market
+- a) Understand the concept of investments, its features and various instruments. - b) Comprehend the functioning of secondary market in India. - c) Underline the concept of risk and return and their relevance in purchasing and selling of securities. - d) Illustrate the valuation of securities and finding out the values for purchase and sale of securities. - e) Demonstrate the fundamental analysis to analyse the company for purchase and sale of f) securities and technical analysis for trading in the share market

-Elective Code: B.Com H2 Name of the Course: Human Resource Elective 2 - CULTURAL DIVERSITY AT WORKPLACE
+Elective Code: B.Com H2

+Name of the Course: Human Resource Elective 2 - CULTURAL DIVERSITY AT
-Course Credits No. of Hours per week Total No. of Teaching Hours

-4 Credits 4 Hrs 60 Hrs

-Pedagogy:
+WORKPLACE

-Classroom lecture, Case studies, Group discussion, Seminar & field work etc.,

-- f) Understand, interpret, question, reflect upon, and engage with the notion of "diversity" - g) Recall the cultural diversity at work place in an organization - h) Support the business case for workforce diversity and inclusion - i) Identify diversity and work respecting cross cultural environment - i) Assess contemporary organizational strategies for managing workforce diversity and inclusion
+Course Credits No. of Hours per week Total No. of Teaching Hours 4 Credits 4 Hrs 60 Hrs Pedagogy: Classroom lecture, Case studies, Group discussion, Seminar & field work etc., Course Outcomes: On successful completion On successful completion of the course, the Students will be able to, f) Understand, int f) Understand, interpret, question, reflect upon, and engage with the notion of "diversity" g) Recall the cultural diversity at work place in an organization h) Support the business case for workforce diversity and inclusion i) Identify diversity and work respecting cross cultural environment j) Assess contemp j) Assess contemporary organizational strategies for managing workforce diversity and inclusion